Famous birds of Costa Rica

 An Amazon Kingfisher

-A kingfisher has a rufous belly, large head, sharp and pointed beaks, short legs, and stubby tails.
+A kingfisher has a rufous belly, a large head, sharp and pointed beaks, short legs, and stubby tails.
 Along with this, they have the most vivid feathers.
-Female kingfishers are more colorful than males and thus can be differentiated easily.
+Female kingfishers are more colourful than males and thus can be differentiated easily.

-Kingfishers eat a wide range of fishes, small insects, reptiles, and amphibians.
+Kingfishers eat a wide range of fish, small insects, reptiles, and amphibians.
 They prefer to live in places that are cool and damp, especially lowland freshwater areas and river estuaries.

 You can see kingfishers throughout the national parks of Costa Rica.